I am very passionate about the brands I admire. All my friends and colleagues know that Cervelo is my favorite bike company and I am a big Apple fan.

 The hybrid car market provides an excellent example of successful differentiation strategy.

 RIM, the maker of the Blackberry smart phones, decided to compete head-to-head with Apple for a slice of the consumer market instead of focusing on the market segment where the company has a strong competitive advantage: business customers.
-The result: RIM has recently laid-off 2000 employees, and the company struggles to remain competitive.
+The result: RIM has recently laid-off 4500 employees, and the company struggles to remain relevant.

 Dell Computer became the number one computer manufacturer because of the ability to customize each system and sell it directly to the end user.
 When they started distributing their product through brick and mortar stores they lost the leadership position to HP.

 People’s attention span is shrinking, which makes the Brand Manager’s job challenging.
 Brands have about 10 seconds to make a first good impression.
 That’s why the KISS (keep it simple stupid) principle is highly effective and recommended.